 Recovering non-economic damages without the assistance of an attorney is extremely difficult.
 These damages are significant; indeed, non-economic damages are often greater than economic damages.

 Punitive damages may also be recoverable in certain circumstances.
 In contrast with the purpose of compensatory damages, punitive damages seek to punish the defendant for their conduct and deter future similar behavior.
-Speak with your attorney to determine whether punitive damages may be appropriate in your case.
+Speak with your lawyer to determine whether punitive damages may be appropriate in your case.

 At Gladstein Law Firm, we understand you may feel betrayed, angry, or devastated after a hit and run accident.
 These feelings don’t have to paralyze you.
 Instead, let them energize you to pursue the justice you deserve.
 Understanding your options after a hit and run accident requires the help of an experienced personal injury lawyer.
 It may feel hopeless, but you do have options.
-Seth Gladstein enjoys the benefit of over a decade of experience working the defense side of personal injury law.
+Attorney Seth Gladstein enjoys the benefit of over a decade of experience working the defense side of personal injury law.
 This experience provides his clients with the use of an attorney that knows all the tricks employed by defendants and insurance companies.
 With this firsthand knowledge, Seth can devise a plan to help you obtain the compensation you deserve for your suffering.

 When you seek help from the Gladstein Law Firm, you receive personal care and attention and the highest caliber legal representation.
 We fight for your rights and help you obtain the compensation you deserve so you and your family can move forward.
 Contact us today for a free case consultation.